 Snoring is a milder form of sleep-disordered breathing.
 Individuals suffering from untreated sleep apnea generally snore loudly.
 However, not all snorers have sleep apnea.
 Snoring can be very disruptive both for the snorer and for the bed partner.

 Sleep and Breathing

 Normal breathing is absolutely critical to the restorative process that sleep provides, allowing you to wake up refreshed.
-Breathing disorders during sleep, or Sleep Disordered Breathing (SDB), affect 1 out of 10 people that you know, similar to the prevalence of Asthma.
+Breathing disorders during sleep, or sleep-disordered breathing (SDB), affect one out of 10 people that you know, similar to the prevalence of asthma.
 It is a serious medical condition that requires immediate treatment in order to avoid the inevitable consequences of the disease.
-The most common form of SDB is Sleep Apnea.
+The most common form of SDB is sleep apnea.

 Signs and Symptoms

 One or more of the following symptoms are indications of sleep-disordered breathing: